halkim44/my_notes/OS/v1/Operating-system.md

 ### What is OS

-- A collection of software that manages computer hardware and provices services for programs.
+- A collection of software that manages computer hardware and provides services for programs.
-- hides hardware complexitiesz
+- hides hardware complexities
 - manage computational resources
 - provides isolation and protection
 - has privilege access to the underlying hardware